SabaMundlay/map/README.md

 # mapnyc
-Dear Professor Flynn, Professor Armstrong, and Professor LeBlanc,
+Dear Professor Flynn, Professor Armstrong:

 First and foremost thank you - for giving me the freedom to learn and fail and for being an excellent support system.